leovizeu/fictitious-NGO/README.md

 Resource Library: A repository of articles, videos, and other materials to support learning and skill development.
 Membership and Volunteer Opportunities: Allows individuals to sign up as members or volunteers to contribute to EmpowerTech's initiatives.
 Donation Portal: Provides a secure channel for donations to support the NGO's activities and programs.</p>

-Conclusion:

-You are the Hope, born from a FATEC course project, aims to make a meaningful impact by leveraging technology and education to empower underserved communities.
-The integration of the Materialize framework ensures a user-friendly, responsive, and visually appealing web platform, aligning with the NGO's mission of accessibility and inclusivity in the tech sector.